How to Write a Credit Dispute Letter

 credit report dispute form letter

 According to a recent investigation by Consumer Reports, a third of Americans have errors on their credit reports.
-If you happen to fall in that unlike a percentage, you might be wondering what you can do about it.
-In that case, your best move may be to write a credit dispute letter.
-Put simply, this letter is the first step toward getting the error on your report removed.
+If you happen to be one of them, you might be wondering what you can do about it.
+In that case, writing a credit dispute letter may be best.
+Put simply, this letter is the first step toward removing the error on your report.

-Read on below for more information regarding credit report dispute letters.
+Read below for more information regarding credit report dispute letters.
 In this article, you will learn what a credit dispute letter is, how it works, and how to write one of your own.
-Armed with this knowledge, you should have the tools you need to get any error removed from your report.
+Armed with this knowledge, you should have the tools to remove any error from your report.

 What is a credit report dispute letter?

-At its core, a credit dispute letter is a document that borrowers can use to inform the credit bureaus of errors in their credit reports.
-You can use this type of letter to point out any inaccuracies and request to remove them.
+A credit dispute letter is a document that borrowers can use to inform the credit bureaus of errors in their credit reports.
+You can use this type of letter to point out any inaccuracies and request removal.

-Typically, once a letter of this nature has been sent, the credit bureau has a set period of time to reinvestigate the inaccuracies and to make a determination on their removal.
-If the credit bureau agrees with you, they will typically update your report to reflect the removal of the error, which can significantly increase your credit score.
+Once a letter of this nature has been sent, the credit bureau has a set period to reinvestigate the inaccuracies and determine their removal.
+If the credit bureau agrees with you, they will typically update your report to reflect removing the error, which can significantly increase your credit score.

 What kind of errors can be resolved with a credit dispute letter?

-Nearly any kind of error that you find on your report should be addressed with a credit dispute letter.
-However, to give you a better idea of what to expect, here is a list of the different types of disputes that can be handled with a letter like this:
+Nearly any error or inaccurate information you find on your credit history should be addressed with a credit dispute letter.
+However, to give you a better idea of what to expect, here is a list of the different types of disputes with creditors that can be handled with a letter like this:

 • Accounts opened during cases of identity theft